Salar.BinaryBuffers 4.0.1

 Serialize(writer, 42); // Works via generic constraint — no boxing

-Because it is a ref struct, BinarySpanBufferWriter cannot be stored as a class field, used in async methods, or boxed to an interface directly.
-Use BinaryBufferWriter when those capabilities are needed.
+Because they are ref struct types, span-based readers and writers cannot be stored as class fields, used across async boundaries, or boxed to interfaces directly.
+Use the still-high-performance BinaryBufferWriter and BinaryBufferReader when those capabilities are needed.

 Additional Goodies

-Use StreamBufferWriter as a drop in replacement for BinaryWriter to gain ~10% improvement in performance.
+Use StreamBufferWriter as a drop-in replacement for BinaryWriter when a Stream is required.

 BinaryBufferWriter